hafalxd/clickergame/README.md

 ## App Structure

-The main component of the app is App, which is a functional component that utilizes React Hooks for managing state and side effects.
+The main component of the application is App.js, which is a functional component that utilizes React Hooks for managing state and side effects.

 The app's state includes: